Here are a few I’ve tweeted just in the last few minutes:

 Advertising may fund lots of stuff that we take for granted (such as Google’s search), but it flourishes in the absence of more efficient and direct demand-supply interactions.
 The Internet was built to facilitate exactly those kinds of interactions.
 This it has done since the mid-‘90s—but only within a billion different silos, each with its own system for interacting with users, and each with its own asymmetrical power relationship between seller and buyer.
 This system is old, broken and long overdue for a fix.

 The Internet, meanwhile, has always been a symmetrical system.
 Its architecture, defined by its founding protocols (which we’ll visit in the Net Pains chapter) embodies “end-to-end” principles.
 Every end on the Net has equal status, whether that end is Amazon.com, the White House, your laptop or your phone.
 This architectural fact is a background against which advertising’s asymmetries, and its delusional assumptions, have always stood in sharp relief.
-So, then

 When the backlash is over, and the advertising bubble deflates, advertising will remain an enormous and useful business.
 We will still need advertising to do what only it can do.
 What will emerge, however, is a market for what advertising can’t do.
 This new market will be defined by what customers actually want, rather than guesses about it.